kepra3/popgen_rad_shallow_agaricia/README.md

-What to do?

--- mention that 3d models will be made available??

--- provide annotation files in data/

--- scripts for transformations in scripts/

--- results fro transformation metdata/

 **Steps**

 1. Colonies were annotated on point clouds using CloudCompare as three points, one centroid and two on the longest edge of colony.
-2. Two transformations
+2. Two transformations were performed on coordinates.